openforcefield/openff-bespokefit/docs/getting-started/quick-start.md

 If you are intending to create bespoke parameters for multiple molecules such as a particular lead series, it is recommended to instead launch a dedicated bespoke executor.
-This has the added benefits of being able to re-use data from previous fits, such as common QC calculations.
+This has the added benefits of being able to re-use data from previous fits, such as common QC calculations, and easily retrieve previous bespoke fits.

 The first step is to launch a [bespoke executor](executor_chapter).
 The executor is the workhorse of BespokeFit, and seamlessly coordinates every step of the fitting workflow from molecule fragmentation to QC data generation: